 Yukon, Canada – Ivvavik National Park – We've arrived

 The airstrip is located on high ground above camp.
 Our gear was unloaded onto an ATV and we all walked down to Base Camp located on the river.

 We were now in the heart of grizzly bear country, but were completely safe as the camp is surrounded by an electric fence.
 All precautions are taken to keep bears from being attracted to the accommodations.

 Love reading about Yukon, Canada?
 Check out our other Arctic Adventure through the Arctic Watershed

-Hiking in the Mountains of Ivvavik National Park
+Hiking in the Mountains of Ivavik National Park

 Instead we hiked up on the ridge to keep a lookout for bears.
-We ended up seeing three bears in total.
+We ended up seeing four bears in total.

 We hoped that the bear would come closer, but it was definitely settled in for the day and didn't move far from where we originally saw it.
 No snapshot this time, but we did take turns watching it through the binoculars.

 Watch our Video for the full Grizzly Bear Experience